 Some machines and manuals may refer to the negative terminal as the “work” terminal.
 This “work” terminology simply means that it is where your ground clamp lead should go.

 So, for a majority of stick welding, Positive polarity (DCEP) is the best route.
 Most rods are designed with this polarity in mind, and that won’t change anytime soon.
+The 6010 rod, a very commonly used electrode, is used with DCEP setup.

 AC Polarity (Alternating Current)